July 28th, 2018

 Distance: 26.5 miles

 Today was decidedly not the exciting day that the previous day was.
 I took only 4 pictures and walked the long distance by 4 pm.
-There was lots of forest and even a flat section that reminded me of the Florida Trail through Ocala.
+There was lots of buggy forest and even a flat section that reminded me of the Florida Trail through Ocala.
 But the day ended well at a waterfall with friends, so it was still a good day.

 They had camped at the planned location the night before but because they didn’t set up their tents until later, I had walked right past them.
 It all worked out fine, as I was really happy with my camp spot.

 Later, I caught up to Skybird and the miles passed quickly while we chatted.
-All the NOBOs warned us of the horrible mosquitos coming up and yes they were bad, but the stretch wasn’t as long as that before White Pass.
+All the NOBOs warned us of the horrible mosquitoes coming up and yes they were bad, but the stretch wasn’t as long as the one before White Pass.
 I put on my rain jacket and head net for awhile.
 For lunch, I used my rain skirt to cover my legs.

 I stopped to collect water at a place named lava creek and sure enough, there was a large lava field for about a mile and a cold spring coming right out of it.
 We don’t have that in Florida!
 The trail skirts the western side of Adams, so we were finally getting close.